Quick answer

 Get the PDF →

-AI tools for contractors only matter if they fix a real job function.
+AI tools for contractors only matter if they fix a real job function inside the business-growth platform: lead capture, dispatch, estimating, field proof, billing, reviews, website updates, or owner reporting.
 Do not buy AI because the demo looks slick.
 Buy it because it answers calls faster, writes estimates cleaner, follows up with quotes, updates your website, or saves office time.

 Quick answer: match AI to the bottleneck